lpouillo/vm5k/source/userguide.rst

 ****************

 vm5k: automatic virtual machines deployment
 ===========================================

-The vm5k script provides you a tool to deploy a large numer of virtual machines on the Grid'5000 platform.
-It provides several options to customize your topology and
+The vm5k script provides a tool to deploy large numer of virtual machines on the Grid'5000 platform.
+It provides several options to customize your environnements and topology.

 Workflow
 --------

-* define a deployment **topology**:
+* define a deployment **topology** on Grid'5000:

   * distributed virtual machines using a template and a list of clusters/sites
   * or from a given xml file (see example below)